VasilisAvgoustakis/citizen-quest-scripts/README.md

 # Future-Democracy scripts

-These scripts are used to setup a station running the future-democracy exhibit.
+These scripts are used to setup a station serving the future-democracy exhibit and displaying the main map.

+The client stations are still subject to manual setup.
+One possible setup is documented [below](#client-stations).

 ## Installation